tyanai/vManager-Plugin-Jenkins/README.md

 Please note that the sync methodology is lacking two main aspects:
-1. Since Jenkins ignores any exception thrown within the callback functions of RunListener, the build will get deleted even if the session failed to get deleted from vManager DB.
+1. Since Jenkins ignores any exception thrown within the callback functions of RunListener, the build will get deleted even if the session failed to get deleted from Verisium Manager DB.
 2. When the vAPI is down, it can take up to 20 seconds to finish the operation (as it needs to wait till vAPI will be available) - the UX at that time, might appears as sluggish to the end user.\
 \
 **Async Delete Methodology (externally)**\
-In case you want to introduce a more robust approach (promising a session deletion even if vManager Server is down, as well as faster UX), you should use the async methodology.\
+In case you want to introduce a more robust approach (promising a session deletion even if Verisium Manager Server is down, as well as faster UX), you should use the async methodology.\
 When Async Methodology is used, the callback function will not try to delete the session, but instead will copy the sdi.properties file into